daveyliam/mapwriter/README.md

 Acknowledgements:

-* Christian Ehrhardt for the code to get death markers working.
+* Chrixian for the code to get death markers working.
+* ProfMobius for the overlay API.
+* taelnia for extrautils compatibility patch.